Gov. Cuomo Plans to Sue Over New Federal Tax Law

-ALBANY – New York Gov. Andrew Cuomo on Wednesday said he would challenge in court a new federal law that could hurt taxpayers in states with high state and local taxes.
+ALBANY – New York Gov. Andrew Cuomo on Wednesday laid out a sweeping liberal agenda for the year, and said he would challenge in court a new federal law that may hurt states with high state and local taxes.

 Continue Reading Below